TicaGit/s_aware_prediction_VITA/README.md

 file: analyse/03_18_exp_noise/analyse_exp.ipynb

 This experiment adds noise to the observation trajectory of **corrupted** scenes (with the s-attack method).
 We then analyse the resulting prediction, in terms of collision.<br>
-Mind that during the whole project, we will always only add noise on the **last 3 timesteps** of the observation trajectories.
+Mind that during the whole project, we will always only add noise on the **last 3 timesteps** of the observed trajectories.

 <p align="center">
     <img src="./figures_readme/exp_03_18.png"  height="300">